PavelSusloparov/pavelsusloparov.github.io/_posts/2020-01-26-channels-and-flows.markdown

 ### Channels Basic

 Channels are a mechanism for communicating between coroutines.
 This Channel does nothing on its own - you need to send some data to it.
-This quality of channels is called `Hot.` Channels are `Hot` because a coroutine publishes to the Channel without the receiver needed.
+This quality of channels is called `Hot`.
+Channels are `Hot`, because a coroutine publishes to the Channel without the receiver needed.

 In the [NumberPrinter.kt](https://github.com/PavelSusloparov/kotlin-channel-flows/blob/master/channels-and-flows/src/main/kotlin/NumberPrinter.kt)
 I launch coroutines to send numbers from 0 to 9 to a channel.
 Meanwhile, another coroutine listens to the Channel and print numbers to the standard output.